Make sure you have the things listed below before starting:

 The updated material list and most updated choices for mappings in the plugin, can be exported at any time by clicking “LCA in Cloud” button inside the plugin.

 - Remember that you can use the “Isolate Materials” feature to understand which Revit® element is each material row referring to.

 - Show “Show data card” feature enables you to see the details of the selected environmental profile (need to be logged in).

 Please mind that in online interface some mappings might change depending the tool that you select to import the data to, and the allowed data for that specific tool.

 - Step 7: Generate results (Expert Feature, optional)

-See Results and Graphics to analyze your design carbon impacts.
+See 'Results', 'Chart' and 'Benchmark' tabs to analyze your design carbon impacts.

 - Step 8: Export your model data